gavin-romig-koch/insights-ansible-check/README.rst

     CHECKMODE SUMMARY **************************************************************
     gavin-rhel66-nofips		7ce9d65c-729d-4769-b038-db725bb69641
-        no : fips mode must be enabled gavin-rhel66-yesfips		31efea29-6020-4dfa-be47-f1aca02fba28
+        failed : fips mode must be enabled gavin-rhel66-yesfips		31efea29-6020-4dfa-be47-f1aca02fba28
-        ok : fips mode must be enabled
+        passed : fips mode must be enabled

-In the CHECKMODE SUMMARY, the final "no" and "ok" are the important bits.
-The label "no" is a big red "X", no this system is NOT in fips mode.
-The label "yes" is a green checkmark, yes the system is in fips mode.
+In the CHECKMODE SUMMARY, the final "passed" and "failed" are the important bits.
+The label "failed" is a big red "X", no this system is NOT in fips mode.
+The label "passed" is a green checkmark, yes the system is in fips mode.

+When a playbook is run in --check mode, the status "changed" doen't mean actually changed, it means would have been changed, not in the state specified by the task.
+This is why we map "changed" to "failed".

+The status "ok" means the system is in the state specified by the task, so we map that to "passed".

+Note that the status "ok" is also returned for tasks that don't specify a state for the system, but instead just gather facts, or other information from the system.
+The initial, implicit, "Gathering Facts" task is an example of this.
+It would be better if Insights Check Mode didn't treat these two different meanings of "ok" the same; if the task is just a fact gathering task, it should not be treated as a conformance test, but in general these two cases can not be distinguished.
+In the specific case of the "Gathering Facts" task, we can distinguish that instance, and not include it in the CHECKMODE SUMMARY.

 The Insights Check Mode command:
 ----------